darmado/Atomic-Red-Team-C2/README.md

 </br>
 </br>
 </br>
-### CODE OF CONDUCT
+## CODE OF CONDUCT

-Blackbot Labs operates under the umbrella of full transparency while ensuring end-user privacy remains a top priority.
+Blackbot Lab operates under the umbrella of full transparency while ensuring end-user privacy remains a top priority.
 For more details on how we operate with our community, visit our community page.

 [https://blackbot.io/community](https://blackbot.io/community)